 The Second Battle of Tapae (Julianus's Victory) took place in 88.
 88 AD.

-Who won the Second Battle of Tapae (Julianus's Victory)?
+What was the outcome of the Second Battle of Tapae (Julianus's Victory)?

 The Roman Empire were victorious against the Dacia.